It’s never too late to go after something you want and make your life better.

 Medium goal may be: I will weigh myself again in 3 weeks.

 Long term goal: When I reach losing 5 lbs, I will treat myself to (fill in something you really want or that motivates you.
 Ex: a new dress, a fun date night with your love, or a girls night at a cool bar you’ve been wanting to try.).

 5. TWEAK, POLISH & PERFECT

 After a while of living your routine, you will discover better, faster and easier ways to continue pursuing your goals.
 The road forward will broaden and you will meet people on the same path as you that will help you continue on – such as a new friend at the gym that motivates you to try a new class.
 Enjoy the strides you begin to make and keep going!
 Don’t be scared of making changes, as change is what you are manifesting.
-At the end, it is a tweak, polish and perfecting of yourself!
+In the end, it is a tweak, polish, and perfecting of yourself!
 Enjoy the new and improved you!
 Celebrate your wins and then get back to work!